 How many hours a day do we spend on the bikes?

 Our typical day starts with breakfast between 6:30 and 8:00.
 Stand up at 8:00.
 We stop more or less every hours for a photo opp., water/toilet break or to fuel bikes.
 Between 12:00 and 2:00 we do a lunch break for about an hour and then we ride another 2-3 hours in the afternoon.
-Total riding per day is usually between 6 and 7 hours.
-Some days we stop to do activities along the route.
+Total riding per day is usually about 6 hours plus breaks.
+Some days we stop to do off-bike activities along the route.